-The black and white details of a FedEx contract can often look like a foreign language even to the savviest of shippers and business-minded leaders.
-From surcharges and money back guarantees to termination fees and more, there is a lot to digest when it comes to reviewing, understanding and ultimately feeling confident about the terms of a FedEx agreement.
-Keeping this in mind, Refund Retriever has broken down the general outline of FedEx agreements to make understanding them much easier.
+FedEx agreements’ black and white details can often look like a foreign language even to the savviest of shippers and business-minded leaders.
+From surcharges and money-back guarantees to termination fees and more, there is a lot to digest when it comes to reviewing, understanding, and ultimately feeling confident about the terms of a FedEx agreement.
+Keeping this in mind, Refund Retriever breaks down the general outline of FedEx agreements to make understanding them much more straightforward.

 - Ground Domestic – Delivers packages within 1 to 7 days based on distance and destination.